geronimo794/arad-wp-fields/README.md

 # Arad Wordpress Fields
 Version 0.0.1 (Beta)

-PHP Framework for wordpress theme developer to automatically register the metabox with various kind of field types.
+PHP Framework for wordpress theme developer to automatically register the metabox with some kind of field types.
 With various function to make register metabox fields with clean and easy code.

 ## Geting started
 Step 1 :